EC2 Scheduler – There’s a tool for that.

 Taking a look at the preconfigured parking scheduled mentioned above (“running” from 8:00am to 5:00pm Monday through Friday), an organization would reduce its AWS costs on non-production instances by more than 73%.
 AWS costs can be further optimized by creating an “always off” schedule, and then “snoozing” the schedule when access to the parked non-production instances is required.

 In many cases the savings can be significant.
-From our case studies, Avid – a global audio and video technology company – reduced its annual AWS spend by $55,000 using ParkMyCloud´s EC2 scheduler, while the Tristar Medical Group – one of the largest health service providers in Australia – saves up to $20,000 per month by being able to automate EC2 instances with ParkMyCloud.
+From our case studies, Workfront, a work management application platform company, is saving $200,000 per year using ParkMyCloud’s EC2 scheduler, while Sysco, the food distribution giant – saves hundreds of thousands of dollars per year by being able to automate EC2 instances with ParkMyCloud.

 |How Much Could You Save With an EC2 Scheduler?|